HIV Among Women

 What CDC Is Doing

-Through its High-Impact Prevention approach, CDC is working with state and local partners throughout the United States to identify and implement the most cost-effective and scalable interventions in the geographic areas hardest hit by HIV and among the populations most affected within those areas.
+Through its high-impact prevention approach, CDC is working with state and local partners throughout the United States to identify and implement the most cost-effective and scalable interventions in the geographic areas and populations most affected by HIV.
 Activities include:

 - Funding to health departments and community-based organizations:

-- New funding to provide training and technical assistance for staff of health departments, community-based organizations, and health care organizations to help them link HIV-positive people to care, retain or re-engage them in care, and help them to achieve viral suppression.
-Estimated annual funding will be $26 million.
+- CDC is awarding approximately $130 million over 5 years (2014-2019) to provide training and technical assistance for staff of health departments, community-based organizations, and health care organizations to help them link HIV-positive people to care, retain or reengage them in care, and help them achieve viral suppression.

-- The Act Against AIDS Leadership Initiative, a partnership between CDC and leading national civic and social organizations representing the populations hardest hit by HIV and AIDS, to intensify HIV prevention efforts in these populations.
+- Partnering and Communicating Together (PACT) to Act Against AIDS, a 5-year partnership between CDC and leading national organizations representing the populations hardest hit by HIV and AIDS, to intensify HIV prevention efforts in these populations.

-- Research on microbicides -- creams or gels that can be applied vaginally or anally before sexual contact to prevent HIV transmission.
+- Research on microbicides -- creams or gels that could be applied vaginally or anally before sexual contact to prevent HIV transmission.

 - Support and technical assistance to health departments and community-based organizations to deliver effective behavioral interventions.

-- Women are defined in this fact sheet as adult and adolescent females aged 13 and older.
+- Adult and adolescent females aged 13 and older.